guidouil/PicoCalcStuffs/README.md

 - Having the modf buffer activated. **This will format your A: drive, so do backup if you store some stuff as autorun.** To enable the buffer use this command `option modbuff enable`.
 You can disable it latter on with `option modbuff disable`
 - Running on a Raspberry Pico2W overclocked at 252MHz.
 You can overclock with the following command `option cpluclock 252000` (also it might run on a Pico1 on regular frequency since it's only MMBasic without 3D instructions in the code.

-Launch it using `run "demo` command.
+Launch it using `run 'demo` command.

 ## Boing

 An attempt to recreate the famous [Amiga Demo from 1984](https://www.youtube.com/watch?v=YlAhRJjOhDg).
 Vibe coded by GPT5 and adapted/fixed by me.

-Launch it using `run "boing` command.
+Launch it using `run 'boing` command.

 ## chain